Prince Valiant: History and myth

-The historical and mythological elements of Prince Valiant were initially chaotic, but soon Foster attempted to bring the facts into order.
+The historical and mythological elements of Prince Valiant were initially haphazard, but soon Foster attempted to bring the facts into order.
 Many elements of the story place it in the fifth century, such as the death of Attila the Hun in 453 and Geiseric's sacking of Rome in 455, which Prince Valiant and Aleta witness.
 The murder of Aëtius in 454 differs from the historical version; Valiant and Gawain are blamed for the murder and must flee.

 Slightly fantastic elements, like "marsh monsters" (a dinosaur-like creature) and witches, were present in the early years but were later downplayed (as was Merlin's and Morgan le Fay's use of magic), so that by 1942, the story became more realistic.

 The storyline is by no means historically accurate.
 While obviously meant to take place during the Later Roman Empire, Foster incorporated anachronistic elements: Viking longships, knights, Muslims, alchemists and technological advances not made before the Renaissance.
 The fortifications, dresses, armor and armament resemble the High Middle Ages rather than the fifth century.